mikes222/mapsforge_flutter/mapfile_converter/README.md

-Converts a pbf file to a mapfile or osm file.
+Converts a pbf or osm file to a mapfile or osm file.
 It uses a rendertheme file to determine which points/ways should be kept and which can be omitted in the destination file.
+This makes sure that only necessary informations are included in the destination file.

-Currently the base zoomlevel must be equal to the min zoomlevel
+Currently the base zoomlevel must be equal to the min zoomlevel.

-flutter: Converts a pbf file to mapfile

 Usage: mapfile_converter convert [arguments]
 -h, --help                           Print this usage information.
 -r, --rendertheme                    Render theme filename (defaults to "rendertheme.xml")
--s, --sourcefile (mandatory)         Source filename (PBF file) -d, --destinationfile (mandatory)    Destination filename (mapfile or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
+-s, --sourcefiles (mandatory)         Source filename (PBF file) -d, --destinationfile (mandatory)    Destination filename (mapfile or osm) -z, --zoomlevels                     Comma-separated zoomlevels.
 The last one is the max zoomlevel (defaults to "0,5,9,13,16,20")